megersa46/alx-low_level_programming/README.md

-This is first C progroming task
+this program C project tsask